 While many of these companies are still in their infancy, TD Ameritrade has been trading on behalf of investors since 1971.
 It began as a small investment banking firm in Omaha, Nebraska and grew in size through a series of mergers and acquisitions that has turned it in to a firm with more than 6 million customers.

-As well as its size, its customer friendly reputation has been recognized by companies like Kiplingers who declared TD Ameritrade the #1 online broker in 2011.
-In addition, Barrons named it the best options platform and gave it 4.5 out of 5 stars for its tools catering to long term investors.
+As well as its size, its customer friendly reputation has been recognized by companies like Kiplingers who declared TD Ameritrade the #1 online broker in 2018.
+In addition, Barrons named it the #1 for long-term investing.

 What They Offer

-TD Ameritrade, like most online brokers offers a full range of investment products including stocks, etfs, options, bonds, and other more sophisticated products.
-At $9.99 per equities trade, they aren’t as competitively priced as brokers like Scottrade but TD Ameritrade offers an array of research tools, such as its thinkorswim platform and QuoteScope™, make the higher price more palatable.
-Their highly praised Trade Architect helps to identify and construct trades based on real time data and their free level II real time quotes are just a few of the notable resources available to investors.
+TD Ameritrade, like most online brokers, offers a full range of investment products including stocks, ETFs, options, bonds, and other more sophisticated products.
+TD Ameritrade offers an array of research tools, such as its thinkorswim platform and QuoteScope™, make the higher price more palatable.
+Their highly praised Trade Architect helps to identify and construct trades based on real-time data and their free level II real-time quotes are just a few of the notable resources available to investors.

-You can trade stocks, ETF’s (over 100 commission-free ETF’s available), mutual funds, options, fixed income products, futures and Forex.
-Many of their online trades are a flat-fee $9.99 rate and the account has no maintenance fees.
+You can trade stocks, ETF’s (over 100 commission-free ETF’s available), mutual funds, options, fixed income products, futures, and Forex.
+Many of their online trades are a flat-fee $6.95 rate and the account has no maintenance fees.

 TD Ameritrade Pricing

-With the emergence of smartphones, IPads, and other mobile devices, the need for a robust mobile platform is paramount and TD Ameritrade meets that need with a mobile website that allows clients to monitor their trades in real time as well as applications made for the latest mobile technology including the iPhone, iPad, Android, Blackberry, and Windows phone.
+With the emergence of smartphones, IPad’s, and other mobile devices, the need for a robust mobile platform is paramount and TD Ameritrade meets that need with a mobile website that allows clients to monitor their trades in real time as well as applications made for the latest mobile technology including the iPhone, iPad, and Android.

 Finally, like all brokers who have a large retail client base, TD Ameritrade has a full array of educational tools including webinars, community forums, and live workshops.
 All of these educational tools have options available for basic level investors all the way to experts.